Digital advertising is all about routing the right ads to the right audiences.

 Today’s businesses have many options when it comes to broadcasting their messages online.
-Organic tactics such as content marketing, SEO and social media marketing are effective methods that have their place in the digital marketing tool chest.
-When you need results fast it’s often best to try the direct approach.
-That’s where pay per click enters the equation.
+Organic tactics such as content marketing, SEO, and social media marketing are effective methods that have their place in the digital marketing tool chest.
+However when you need results fast, it’s often best to try the direct approach.
+That’s where Pay-Per-Click (PPC) enters the equation.

 When a consumer enters a keyword-based query into Google’s search bar, they get a list of organic results.
-Conspicuously located at the top of the page are paid ads.
+Conspicuously located at the top of the results page are paid ads.
 When someone clicks on one of those ads, the advertiser pays a fee based on the relative popularity of the keywords involved.
 Display or banner ads that appear on websites go through a similar bidding process.

-For one, it enables businesses to quickly scale up their operations and attract new customers overnight.
+For one, it enables businesses to quickly scale up their operations and attract new customers.
 Depending on your budget, your PPC ads can potentially reach millions of consumers every day.
 Furthermore, PPC advertising allows brands to accurately target lucrative, highly specific demographics and dominate market niches.
 Most importantly, PPC can help businesses to maximize online advertising ROI.

 On the flip side, large sums of money are often required to achieve one’s desired results since it’s such a crowded market.
 Alternatives to AdWords include Microsoft’s Bing Ads as well as Facebook Ads.
 Though not as popular as Google AdWords, these platforms can be just as profitable if you know your way around the PPC landscape.

 PPC is about efficiency.
 Every platform is designed to help you track and adjust your campaigns to improve results.
-Knowing how to setup tracking correctly and translating the resulting data into actionable steps is a technical art form.
+Knowing how to correctly set up tracking and translate the resulting data into actionable steps is a technical art form.
 As such, it often makes sense to outsource PPC campaign management to professionals.
 At Long Point Digital, we stress the importance of custom PPC solutions.
-Our managed pay per click services ditch the one-size-fits-all model and creates individually tailored solutions that ensure success for our clients.
+Our Pay-Per-Click services ditch the one-size-fits-all model.
+Instead, we create individually tailored solutions that ensure success for our clients.